c0pperdragon/Amiga-Digital-Video/README.md

 The board schematics and PCB design is open-source and part of the [RGBtoHDMI project](https://github.com/hoglet67/RGBtoHDMI/tree/master/kicad_AmigaAdapter) If you are not confident to solder parts with 0.65mm pin pitch, you can contact me via (reinhard.grafl (at) aon.at) to get a completed board.
-I would give these away for €25 plus shipping.
+I would give these away for €29 plus shipping.
+For availability of such boards, please check this page: https://github.com/c0pperdragon/Amiga-Digital-Video/issues/13